Technology

 For example, in our collaboration with Albin Kistler, a prominent wealth manager in Switzerland, we needed to rebuild their custom-made database into a modern platform for investment portfolio analysis.
 The existing system relied on the outdated infrastructure which posed, among other things, security vulnerabilities.
 To eliminate security risks, we hosted the platform on a private cloud and implemented robust data validation measures when migrating data from the legacy system to the newly implemented solution.

-Practice 4: Secure data storage
+Practice 4: Secure data storage to prevent data breaches

 Choosing reputable hosting providers with robust security measures and compliance certifications, such as AWS and GCP, can further enhance data protection efforts.